uncbiag/ByConstructionICON/readme.md

 in `ByConstructionICON/train_constricon_supervised.py` at line 43.
 If more than 8 hours is available, the value 7 can be increased to use this time.
 From our experiments we expect mtre performance to continue improving up to 2 days of training, although train loss will plateau earlier. (`num_iterations = 24 * 2 * 4900`).

 Our inference script performs 50 steps of instance optimization.
 This should take under a minute per image pair.

+To use the 1 hour early weights, replace constricon.pth with constricon_0.pth in the inference script.

 ## How To